 At the end of the Fall and Spring terms, all students taking voice for credit must sing for a jury of the voice faculty.
 The student will choose the first song to be performed and the jury will select at least one more piece.
 Each voice faculty member will submit a grade and comments on this performance to the applied teacher.
 These grades are averaged by the applied teacher to produce the exam grade for the semester.

-Please see section IV.
-Policies, E.4.
+See section V. Curriculum, G. Guidelines for Instrumental Study, 3.
 Juried Examinations for general policies regarding jury performances and jury grades.

 7. Evaluation of Progress in Vocal Study